 Note: Output filename must include an extension i.,e ".pdf" or ".docx", this determines the format of the generated document.

-To map form submission data with Docmosis Placeholders, simply select the desired form field from the dropdown list.
+To map Airtable Records with Docmosis placeholders, simply select the desired Airtable field from the dropdown list.

 Note: The Docmosis placeholders are automatically populated once template is selected.
-The Typeform fields are shown as a dropdown list when the "Enter text or insert data" box is clicked.
+The Airtable column headers are shown as a dropdown list when the "Enter text or insert data" box is clicked.